JuanBrachoDev/Virtual-Parlay/README.md

 The project was deployed to [Heroku](https://www.heroku.com/home) by automatically deploying from [GitHub](https://github.com/) using the following steps:

-> This guide assumes you already have a [GitHub](https://github.com/) repo that contains an ``env.py`` file that stores your environment's custom settings.
+> This guide assumes you already have a [GitHub](https://github.com/) repo that contains an ``env.py`` file which stores your environment's custom settings.

 1. Set up the ``requirements.txt`` and ``Procfile`` by using the following commands in the terminal: